Glass Churches in Arkansas: 3 Stunning Chapels to Visit

 He contacted E. Fay Jones who immediately agreed to design the chapel.

-- Architecture of Thorncrown Chapel
+Architecture of Thorncrown Chapel

 The Thorncrown Chapel website

-This is a small structure, only 24 by 60 feet, but is rises 48 feet into the sky and has 425 windows.
+This is a small structure, only 24 by 60 feet, but it rises 48 feet into the sky and has 425 windows.
 Because of the constant play of light and shadow the chapel never looks the same.

-- Location of Thorncrown Chapel
+Location of Thorncrown Chapel

 Thorncrown Chapel is located a mile and a half west of Eureka Springs on Hwy 62 West.
 GPS sometimes does not show the correct location so be sure and check the map on their website!

-- When to VIsit ThornCrown Chapel?
+When to VIsit Thorncrown Chapel?

 Mildred B. Cooper Chapel

-Some people think that this is the most beautiful of glass chapels in Arkansas because of the round window in the front.
+Some people think that this is the most beautiful of the glass chapels in Arkansas because of the round window in the front.

-- Inspiration for the Mildred B. Cooper Chapel
+Inspiration for the Mildred B. Cooper Chapel

 The Mildred B. Cooper Chapel was built by the family of Mrs. Cooper for the purpose of honoring her memory.
 She was a wife, mother, and businesswoman.
 She and her husband, John A. Cooper were the creators of Cooper Communities.